Oral Board Review Course

 - What is the format of the course?

 After an introductory session to familiarize participants with the ABEM/AOBEM oral board format, each candidate will be presented with 12 single-case encounters and four multiple-case encounters over the course of two days.
+Up to five of the single case encounters will be presented using the eOral simulation system.
 Instruction will be provided in one-on-one encounters with members of the course faculty.
 Candidates will respond to examiners as they would to ABEM/AOBEM examiners.
 After each case, the candidate will receive immediate feedback from the examiner, who may also offer suggestions for improvement.
 Between sessions with examiners, participants may enhance their learning in a common study area, where relevant study materials will be displayed.
 A debriefing session on day one allows for an important overview of the exam experience and provides participants with helpful take-home points.

 - The course site I want to attend is booked.
 Are you able to squeeze me in?